jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

-This page provies a baby-step by step tutorial on how to set an Alexa skill running AWS Lambda Node.js service to make an automated (robot) call to a *static* phone number by saying to Amazon Echo:
+This page (shortened to https://goo.gl/oM2EiL) provides a baby-step by step tutorial on how to set an Alexa skill running AWS Lambda Node.js service to make an automated (robot) call to a *static* phone number by saying to Amazon Echo:

 ## <a name="ExamplePhrases"> Example Phrases</a>